 Undergraduate International Admissions

-- Official transcripts of all secondary school coursework and grades translated in English ("Official" means that you must request your school to send transcripts directly to the UT admissions office.
-If that is impossible, send copies that have been certified by your school as “true copies” of the originals after they are copied.
-An official at your school should sign the document as "true copy of original.")
+- Official transcripts for all secondary school or college coursework, with grades translated into English ("Official" means that you must request your school to send your transcript directly to the UT Office of Admissions.
+If that is impossible, send a copy that has been certified by your school as a "true copy" of the original after it is copied.
+An official at your school should sign the document as "true copy of the original.")

-- TOEFL: minimum acceptable score is 550 or 213 (computer based) or 79 (Internet based) exam.
+- TOEFL: the minimum acceptable score is 550 or 213 (computer-based) or 79 (Internet-based)

-- IELTS: International English Language Testing System – minimum grade of 6.5.
+- IELTS: International English Language Testing System – minimum grade of 6.5

 - Successful completion of the English 112 certificate offered by ELS Language Centers accompanied by a letter of recommendation from an administrator and a 500-word English writing sample.

-Average cost for full-time undergraduate students for 2013-2014 academic year (fall and spring).
+The average cost for full-time undergraduate students

 |Tuition (12-18 credit hours per semester):||$28,802|

 |Room and Board (double room, 15 meals per week):||$11,526|